A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments

 then the matrix

 contains the distances from the agent to all the anchors, where the distribution of the distances across all measurements is shown in Fig.~\ref{fig:distances-cdf}.
 Vectorizing the matrices

-and sorting them simultaneously leads to a monotonically increasing $\vectorize{\bm{d}}$.
-Since the channel coefficients in $\channelMatrix$ contain the influence from the antennas (and its antenna gain pattern), all points closer than $2.65\cdot\sqrt{2}$ meters are removed when estimating the path gain parameters.
-This due to that distances closer than this will drastically effect the results due to the large drop in gain due to the combined antenna patterns from the agent and the anchor.
+and sorting them simultaneously leads to a monotonically increasing $\vectorize{\bm{D}}$.
+Since the channel coefficients in $\channelMatrix$ contain the influence from the antennas (and their antenna gain patterns), all points closer than $2.65\cdot\sqrt{2}$ meters are removed when estimating the path gain parameters.
+This distance corresponds to an elevation angle of 45 degrees.
+The vertical height difference between an anchor and the agent antenna is approximately \SI{2.65}{\metre}, meaning that a $45^{\circ}$ elevation corresponds to a horizontal separation of about \SI{2.65}{\metre} and hence a link distance of about $2.65\cdot\sqrt{2}$~m.
+Below this angle, the antenna gain of the dipole antenna is more or less flat.
+But above it, the antenna gain drops and heavily influences the extracted path loss parameters, see Fig.~\ref{fig:ant-schematic}.
 The log-distance results for both the \gls{los} and \gls{olos} state are shown in Fig.~\ref{fig:path-gain}, where the gray dots are the discarded measurement points.
 The minimum mean square error (MMSE) lines in red are computed as

 for all distances $d \in \left[2.65\cdot\sqrt{2}, \,\,30 \right]$ meters.
 The reference distance is set at $d_0 = 1$~m.
-As seen in Fig.~\ref{fig:path-gain}, the LoS data set has in general a higher channel gain and the measurement points show smaller variations around the MMSE line, in comparison to the OLoS data set.
-The exponents are relatively small compared to other measurements that have been performed over the years~\cite{Rappaport1989, Karedal2004}, which could be a result of the rich scattering and the relatively short link distances and that the antennas are considered a part of the channel in this data set.
-The combined antenna gain patterns from the anchors and the agent also makes the slope less steep.
+As seen in Fig.~\ref{fig:path-gain}, the \gls{los} dataset has in general a higher channel gain and the measurement points show smaller variations around the MMSE line, in comparison to the \gls{olos} dataset.
+The estimated path loss exponents are relatively small compared with values reported in previous measurement campaigns that have been performed over the years~\cite{Rappaport1989, Karedal2004}, which could be a result of the rich scattering and the relatively short link distances and that the antennas are considered a part of the channel in this dataset.
+The combined antenna gain patterns from the anchors and the agent also make the slope less steep.